The Days On Days Off Scheduling Problem: Introduction

 \section{Introduction}

 In personnel scheduling problems the task is to compute a schedule for a given set of workers subject to certain constraints, such as daily requests on the number of active workers or an upper limit on the number of consecutive night shifts, possibly aiming to optimize a given objective function.
-Such problems are well-studied from a pratical point of view, due to its many applications.
-Real-world instances often differentiate staff members based on their qualifications or personal preferences for days off.
-Given the numerous constraints involved, personnel rostering problems are frequently addressed using integer linear programming (ILP) or LP-based heuristics \cite{ngooSurvey2022}.
-For examples of modeling nurse rostering -- one of the most widely studied applications within personnel scheduling -- see \cite{smetNurse2013,smetModelling2014}.
+Such problems are well-studied from a practical point of view, due to its many applications.

-For a comprehensive overview of nurse rostering, we refer to \cite{burkeState2004}.
-Additionally, efforts to categorize nurse rostering problems in a manner similar to scheduling are presented by \textcite{causmaeckerCategorisation2011}.
-On the complexity front, the NP-hardness of specific cases within personnel rostering has been established in several studies, including key contributions by \textcite{lauComplexity1996}, \textcite{osogamiClassification2000}, and \textcite{hartogComplexity2023}.
+Given the numerous constraints involved, personnel rostering problems are frequently addressed using integer linear programming (ILP) or LP-based heuristics \parencite{burkeState2004}. \textcite{burkeState2004} also provide a comprehensive overview of nurse rostering -- one of the most widely studied applications within personnel scheduling.
+Efforts to categorize nurse rostering problems in a manner similar to scheduling are presented by \textcite{causmaeckerCategorisation2011}.
+For examples of modeling nurse rostering see \parencite{glassNurse2010,smetNurse2013,smetModelling2014}.
+Regarding the compuational complexity, the NP-hardness of specific cases within personnel rostering has been established in several studies, including key contributions by \textcite{lauComplexity1996}, \textcite{osogamiClassification2000}, and \textcite{hartogComplexity2023}.
 In contrast, polynomially solvable cases -- where particular constraints or simplified structures allow for efficient solutions -- are for example examined by \textcite{bruckerPersonnel2011} and \textcite{smetPolynomially2016}.
 A comprehensive summary covering both NP-hard and polynomially solvable cases is available in the thesis by \textcite{hartogComplexity2016}.

 In this paper we are focusing on the decision variant of the \DODOSP (\dodosp), a personnel scheduling problem involving a homogeneous set of workers, introduced by \textcite{brunnerBoundedFlexibility2013}.
-The \dodosp involves a sequence of days with specified minimum requests for the number of workers needed each day, along with the following parameters: upper limits on the total number of work days and days off for each worker, as well as upper and lower bounds on the number of consecutive work days and days off.
+The \dodosp involves a sequence of days with minimum requests for the number of workers needed each day, along with the following parameters: upper limits on the total number of work days and days off for each worker, as well as upper and lower bounds on the number of consecutive work days and days off.